MaxDorris/MachineLearningProject/README.md

 # Determining Factors of Stroke

+*** NOTE: This project is not yet updated and was cut short due to time constraints.
+After finding a better dataset a simialr analysis will be conducted to further this investigation with shallow and deep learning models.

 ## A Data Analysis Project Created by Kayla Brown, Max Dorris, and Matthew Peach

 ### Project Overview